Yibo-Zhang/markdown-cv/index.md

 - Assemble the generator and discriminator to form a Generative Adversarial Network (GAN) model
 - Let two models learn against each other to improve their accuracy
 - Work with Computer clusters to accelerate training time
+- GAN models can predict magnetic structure by learning from projected images

 `Nov.
 2020 - May 2021`
 __Permanent magnets calculation__